KauanIzidoro/dev-setup/README.md

 # Izidoro's Development Setup

-This guide proposes a robust and performant development environment (Linux OS) for the main needs of software development.
+This guide proposes a robust and performant development environment (Linux OS or Windows) for the main needs of software development.

 > Terminal